samuelsylvander/vadsbo_dimmerguiden/README.md

 - X Decrease and increase of rooms, should be saved instantly onChange.
 - X Rooms shold show details as default (remove collapse class) if the number of rooms are 5 or less.
 If else, they shold be set to collapse
 - X If you click the delete room icon, a bootstrap modal should show and and "Are you sure" to confirm before deletaion.
+- When deleting "option" there should also be a modal that asks are you sure.
+Same as if you delete a room.

 #### 5. SharePopup.jsx
 - X This should be a bootstrap modal and be handled as such.